-This guide will give an overview of what is GTD, how you can use it on the platform and what it means in practice.
+This guide will give an overview of what GTD is, how you can use it on the platform, and what it means in practice.

-The GTD (getting things done) method by productivity consultant David Allen, is the process of moving planned tasks and projects out of the mind by recording them externally and then breaking them into actionable work items.
-This allows for focusing attention on taking actions on tasks, instead of just recalling them.
+GTD is a time management method created by productivity consultant David Allen.
+It is the process of moving planned tasks and projects out of the mind by recording them externally and then breaking them into actionable tasks.
+This allows you to focus attention on taking action rather than just trying to recall tasks.

-Well no, one head is enough. 😀 Let's say you have an idea or a thought that has an unclear outcome or its next action is not defined; this is where the GTD workflow comes in.
-It consists of five stages to handle any idea or thought: capture, clarify, organize, reflect, and engage.
+Let's say you have an idea or a thought that has an unclear outcome or its next action is not defined.
+This is where GTD comes into play.
+It consists of five stages: capture, clarify, organize, reflect, and engage.

-Step 1: "My bucket list" - Where you capture, clarify and organize your tasks and ideas.
+The bucket list is where you capture, clarify, and organize your tasks and ideas.

-First, place all of your ideas and thoughts in the bucket list board as pulses.
-Each idea can then be clarified and organized by the questions asked; is it actionable? does it take more than two minutes? is this goal attainable?
+Each task or idea can then be clarified and organized by asking these questions: Is it actionable?
+Does it take more than two minutes?
+Is this goal attainable?

-- Clarify- for every task, ask yourself if it's actionable or not, is it a task or it is just an event I need to go to.
+- Clarify: For every task, ask yourself if it's actionable or not.
+As in, is it a task or is it just an event that you need to go to?

-- Perspective -current projects referring to thoughts, tasks, and projects that you need to handle now- today, next week, or even next month.
-Long-term goals refer to a task or ideas that can be completed in the future (this year, next 2 years, life goal).
+- Perspective: Short-term goals refer to thoughts, tasks, and projects that you need to handle today, next week, or even next month.
+Long-term goals refer to a task or idea that can be completed in the future-- this year, next 2 years, life goal.

-As a result, pulses can be moved to one of the four other boards (Projects, Events, Non-actionable, Perspective) and you can use the URL column to create a shortcut to the specific board as you can see below located in the far right column.
+Items can be moved to one of the three other boards you'll create (Projects, Events, Not Actionable).
+You can also use the Connect Boards Column to create a shortcut to the specific item on one of the other boards as you can see above in the example board's last column.